lizhongzheng/lizhongzheng.github.io/_posts/2024-06-23-modal-decomposition.md

 1. The following facts are similar to those of SVD, following similar proof, which we omit:
 - $$\sigma_1 \geq \sigma_2 \geq \ldots$$ in descending order
-- $$\langle f^\ast_i, f^\ast_j \rangle = \langle g^\ast_i, g^\ast_j \rangle = \delta_{ij}$$, i.e. the feature functions in different modes are orthogonal to each other.
+- $$\langle f^\ast_i, f^\ast_j \rangle = \langle g^\ast_i, g^\ast_j \rangle = \delta_{ij}$$, i.e., the feature functions in different modes are orthogonal to each other.

 2. We denote this decomposition as $$\lbrace\zeta_i \rbrace (P_{\mathsf {xy}})$$, or simply $$\zeta(P_{\mathsf {xy}})$$, which should be read as "the $$\zeta$$-operation for the $$\mathsf{x-y}$$ dependence defined by the joint distribution $$P_{\mathsf{xy}}$$".
 While we write the functional decomposition as an L2 approximation to the PMI function, the PMI is not the unique way to describe the dependence.
 Later, we will have examples where it is convenient to use a slightly different target function, with the resulting choices of the feature functions also being a bit different.
 We consider all such operations to decompose the dependence as the same general idea.
 3. The definition says that for each model $$P_{\mathsf {xy}}$$ there is an ideal sequence of modes for the orthogonal decomposition.
 In practice, we do not observe either the model or the s.
 We will show later that learning algorithms often try to learn an approximate version of the modes.
-For example, it is common to only learn the first $$k$$ modes, or to learn the decomposition of an empirical distribution from a finite dataset, or to have extra restrictions of the learned features due to the limited expressive power of a network, etc. In more complex problems, sometimes it might not even be clear which dependence we are trying to decompose.
+For example, it is common only to learn the first $$k$$ modes, to learn the decomposition of an empirical distribution from a finite dataset, or to have extra restrictions of the learned features due to the limited expressive power of a network, etc. In more complex problems, sometimes it might not even be clear which dependence we are trying to decompose.
 The purpose of defining the $$\zeta$$ operation is to help us clarify what type of compromises are taken in finding a computable approximate solution to the idealized decomposition problem.

 <br>

 ## Properties of Modal Decomposition

 There are many nice properties of this modal decomposition.
 The best way to see them is to go through our [survey paper](http://lizhongzheng.mit.edu/sites/default/files/documents/mace_final.pdf).
 On this page, we will only state some of them as facts without any proof and sometimes with intuitive but not-so-precise statements.
-The central point of this is to make the following statement
+The central point of this is to make the following statement.

 > `Modal decomposition`, the $$\zeta$$ operation of a model $$P_{\mathsf {xy}}$$, decomposes the dependence between two random variables $$\mathsf x$$ and $$\mathsf y$$ into a sequence of pairwise correlation between  features $$f^\ast_i(\mathsf x)$$ and $$g^\ast_i(\mathsf y)$$, with correlation coefficient $$\sigma_i$$, for $$i=1, 2, \ldots$$.

-This statement is important since in both learning the model $$P_{\mathsf {xy}}$$ and using it for inference tasks, we no longer have to carry the entire model, which is often far too complex.
+This statement is important since in both learning the model $$P_{\mathsf {xy}}$$ and using it for inference tasks.
+We no longer have to carry the entire model, which is often far too complex.
 Instead, we can learn and use only a subset of modes.
 Because we have $$\sigma_i$$'s to quantify the strengths of these modes, we would know exactly how to choose the more important modes and how good is the resulting approximate model.

 One technical issue is the **local assumption**.
 Many nice properties and connections for the modal decomposition are asymptotic statements, proved in the limiting regime where $$P_{\mathsf {xy}}, P_\mathsf x \cdot P_\mathsf y$$, and $$R_\mathsf x\cdot R_\mathsf y$$ are all "close" to each other.
 Such local assumptions are indeed a fundamental concept: The space of probability distributions is not a linear vector space but a manifold.
 The local assumption allows us to focus on a neighborhood that can be approximated by the tangent plane of the manifold and, hence, get the geometry linearized.
 Details of this can be found in the literature of [information geometry](https://www.amazon.com/Information-Translations-Mathematical-Monographs-Tanslations/dp/0821843028) and [correspondence analysis](https://en.wikipedia.org/wiki/Correspondence_analysis).
 A quick example is that the following approximation to the PMI function is often used in our development with the assumption that the precision is acceptable.